Why Is Carbon Dioxide Mixed In Cold Drinks And Beverages?

 The fizz of a cold drink makes it more aesthetically appealing, at least to some people.
 (Photo Credit: Pxhere)

-In short, carbon dioxide is incredibly stable when mixed with other water, unlike many other gases.
+In short, carbon dioxide is incredibly stable when mixed with water, unlike many other gases.
 It leads to the formation of carbonic acid (which is desired), unlike some other gases that would result in some nasty byproducts when mixed with cold beverages.

 Cost